MichaelHelgesen/my-coding-dictionary/coding-dictionary.md

 "item" refers to each individual item in the array.
 The second argument is the "index", which gives us the index of each individual item.
 * .indexOf() = search for an item.
 In the parentesis we pass in what we are looking for.
 Returns a number, which is the index.
 If there are severals of the same, it returns the first one.
 If it's not there, the number is -1.
 * .findIndex = A callback.
 Works much like forEach.
 Gets called one time for each item, and it takes the aruments item and index.
 Return true or false.
 Stops at first match.
 Returns -1 if nothing is found.
 * .find() = A callback function that returns the actual item matching the search query and not just the index like .findIndex().
+* .reduce() = An alternative to forEach() if you want to add values together.
+It applies a function against an accumulator for each item in the array.
+It takes four arguments: accumulator, currentValue, currentIndex and array

+      [0, 1, 2, 3, 4].reduce(function(accumulator, currentValue, currentIndex, array) {
+      return accumulator + currentValue;
+      });

+    In this example the accumulator changes from 0 - 1 - 3 - 6, the currentValue from 1 - 2 - 3 -4, the currentIndex from 1 - 2 - 3 - 4 and the return value from 1 - 3 - 6 - 10

+    So it adds up the items in the array: 0 + 1 + 2 + 3 + 4.

 See also _filtering arrays_.